 No matter how many tasks I may try to clear on time, there will never be enough time in a day for me to complete them.
 And if I choose to clear the tasks over my child who desired to spend a few moments with me building his favourite Legos, I know that I will regret when I see the disappointment on his face and know that I have missed a precious opportunity to bond with him.

 Whenever the day has ended, I will always be amazed at how fast a day or a week flew by, and how much Sam has grown!
 In a blink of an eye, he is already almost 2 years old.
 Soon, he will go to school and need me no more.
 I really need a constant reminder to enjoy what I have now and to live in the present moment.
 To stop worrying about the future, and planning for what is ahead.
 Before I know, time would have flown by and the time we have with our precious babies will have to be no more.

 Present Or Absent?
 Slow Down Or Run Ahead?
 The Choice Is Yours

-Choosing to live and parent in the present moment means taking a conscious effort to take a slower paced life and to enjoy your child.
-It could mean taking an additional effort to enjoy your mornings instead of rushing off to work, or putting your mobiles aside and enjoying what your child is doing for that moment, placing your child’s time to play over the load of dishes to wash, or it could also mean allowing them to stroll freely enjoying their environment even if it means being late for your appointment.
+Choosing to live and parent in the present moment means making a conscious effort to take a slower-paced life and to enjoy your child.
+It could mean taking an additional effort to enjoy your mornings instead of rushing off to work, or putting your mobiles aside and enjoying what your child is doing for that moment, placing your child’s time to play over a load of dishes to wash, or it could also mean allowing them to stroll freely enjoying their environment even if it means being late for your appointment.
 Although the choice to slow down may not be an easy one, it may bring about a greater appreciation of life.